Zezombye/blog/articles/workshop-shenanigans.md

 ```
 #First bot
 createDummy(Hero.ANA, Team.ALL, 11, null, null)
-#\uXXXX is a way of representing a unicode character.
+#\uXXXX is a way of representing a Unicode character.
 #The bot will have 126 1-byte characters 0x7C ("|") followed by the 0x0840 character, encoded as E0 A1 80.
 getLastCreatedEntity().startForcingName("||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||\u0840")
 #botName1 should be 0xE0